Using ultrasonic flow meters to mitigate legionella risk in industrial and public buildings

 Ultrasonic clamp-on meters, in particular, offer a more precise and dependable approach to monitoring water system parameters.
 They play a significant role in mitigating the risk of Legionella in industrial and public buildings, such as hotels, hospitals, and similar facilities.

-Success stories: ultrasonic flow meters in action
+Case studies: ultrasonic flow meters in action

 Following the implementation of ultrasonic flow meters, numerous public (hotels, hospitals, clinics, etc.) and industrial facilities (manufacturing companies factories, specialized warehouses,etc.) have documented substantial improvements in their water systems.
 These devices have facilitated improved monitoring and adjustment of hydraulic distributions in hot water systems, including the balancing of return loops and rectification of issues such as dead ends and malfunctioning mixing valves.
 Consequently, these measures have contributed to the reduction of Legionella presence and the mitigation of associated health hazards.

-Step-by-step implementation of clamp-on flow meters
+Step-by-step installation of clamp-on flow meters

 The deployment of clamp-on flow meters in an industrial or public environment necessitates meticulous planning and expert advice.
 It isn’t merely about mounting the device, but also making sure it is properly installed and calibrated for peak performance.